-In human body, there are three types of nerves:
+In the human body, there are three types of nerves:

-- Autonomic nerves control the involuntary (reflex or automatic) and partially voluntary (partial reflex or partial automatic) functions of the human body, such as heat rate, temperature, blood pressure, and digestion.
+- Autonomic nerves control the involuntary (reflex or automatic) and partially voluntary (partial reflex or partial automatic) functions of the human body, such as heart rate, temperature, blood pressure, and digestion.

-- Motor nerves control the actions and movements of our body.
+- Motor nerves control the actions and movements of our bodies.
 It passes information from the brain and spinal cord to muscles.

 - Sensory nerves pass information back from the muscles and skin to the spinal cord and brain.
 In the brain, the information is then processed and we feel pain, heat, touch, or other sensations.

 - The major function of the nerves is to transmit information in the form of electrochemical impulses.